naivchan/astro-reading-tracker/README.md

 4. Go to **Site settings > Environment variables** and add all your required variables (`ADMIN_PASSWORD`, `GITHUB_TOKEN`, `GITHUB_REPO`, `GITHUB_BRANCH`).
 5. Click **Deploy site**!

+---
+## 🔑 Demo & Test Credentials

+You can test this project out at

+* **Demo Password:** `demoreadingtracker`

+Make sure to change this to a secure, private password via your environment variables if you are setting up your own personal tracker!